WiseGuru/Windows-Lab-VM-Update-Stomp/README.md

 This is an effort to kill Windows Update in a lab environment where updates cause problems with the activities.
 As a bonus are various cosmetic changes (hiding the Search bar, disables News and Weather, etc.) that I like having on Windows machines I use.

+This script will:
+1. *Kill* any active update process
+2. *Disable* all update services
+3. *Create a task* that kills processes and disables update services to run at login and then every 15 minutes (you are welcome to adjust this lower, but I didn't find it necessary)
+4. *Disable Antimalware Realtime Monitoring* (which is required by at least one lab)
+5. *Clean up the interface* (disable Cortana, hide News and Interests, hide the Search bar because you can just open the start menu and type to search, and show full file extensions.) and *restart Explorer* to make the changes take effect.

 ## Run the script now
 To run the script *right now in your VM*, copy and paste the command below into an elevated (e.g. Admin) PowerShell session.
 ```PowerShell